craigspaeth/force-slides/outline.md

-Force: A Look Back on Artsy Technology and a Tale of Technical Debt
+Force: A Tale of Technical Debt

-3 years ago Artsy splash page

 ![Sketch/Image of Artsy's splash page]()

+* 2010 Artsy began as a splash page and stayed that way for a long time
+* Only dev on-location
+* Genome panel was essentially a poor version of an excel sheet

 --